-8. Environmental Constraints Analysis (ECA) (14 copies)

-For the property that is the subject of certain rezoning and special use permit applications the ECA must show mapped information as follows:

-- a.
-15% and greater slopes shaded; - b.
-Highly erodible and highly permeable soils; - c.
-Approximate delineation of all wetland areas and Chesapeake Bay Resource Protection Areas (RPA), including Perennial Flow Determination (PFD); - d.
-Limits of disturbance; - e.
-Areas that will remain in a natural or undisturbed state upon completion of a project (including woodland conservation areas); - f.
-Proposed pervious and impervious surfaces; - g.
-Existing natural ground surface features and drainage patterns that will be preserved, including non-tidal wetlands; - h.
-100-year floodplain boundary; - i.
-Endangered or threatened plant and animal species; - j.
-Tabulation of Environmental Resource (ER) designation onsite in acres (Residential applications only).
+- b.
+Special Use Permit Plan (Mandatory for Special Use Permit Applications): The Special Use Permit (SUP) plan must be consistent with the sketch plan requirements of Section 140 of the Design and Construction Standards Manual (DCSM).
+Additional elements in the SUP plan may be required as determined at the pre-application meeting.
+(See Section 32-700.50 of the Prince William County Zoning Ordinance). - 10.
+Environmental Constraints Analysis (ECA) (6 copies): For the property that is the subject of certain rezoning and special use permit applications the ECA must show mapped information as follows: - a.
+15% and greater slopes shaded. - b.
+Highly erodible and highly permeable soils. - c.
+Approximate delineation of all wetland areas and Chesapeake Bay Resource Protection Areas (RPA), including Perennial Flow Determination (PFD). - d.
+Limits of disturbance. - e.
+Areas that will remain in a natural or undisturbed state upon completion of a project (including woodland conservation areas). - f.
+Proposed pervious and impervious surfaces. - g.
+Existing natural ground surface features and drainage patterns that will be preserved, including non-tidal wetlands. - h.
+100-year floodplain boundary. - i.
+Endangered or threatened plant and animal species. - j.
+Tabulation of Environmental Resource Protection Overlay (ERPO) designation onsite in acres (Residential applications only).
 The analysis shall include a written description and generalized mapping of natural site conditions with an emphasis on those significant environmental features that could be affected by the proposed development and those that will be retained upon completion of the project.
 The analysis shall also describe avoidance efforts and/or mitigation techniques to minimize the environmental impacts of the proposal.